What are Truffles?

 Yes, truffles.
-No. Not like chocolates.
+No. Not chocolates.
 Truffles are underground fungi, some of which are a rare delicacy.
-The chocolate truffle is thought to have been an accident created by a French culinary giant, Auguste Escoffier, when he poured hot cream into a bowl of chocolate chunks.
-He then worked the chocolate paste to form a bumpy, lopsided ball which resembled a truffle, and chocolate truffles were born.
+The chocolate truffle is thought to have been an accident created by an assistant of French culinary giant, Auguste Escoffier.
+He accidentally poured hot cream into a bowl of chocolate chunks.
+He worked the chocolate paste to form a bumpy, lopsided ball and rolled it in cocoa powder.
+His accidental creation resembled a black truffle, and chocolate truffles were born.

 How much do truffles cost?

 The price for truffles varies and is highly dependent on the species, size, and truffle production that year.
 Different species of truffles have different attributes, aromas, and flavors which make them more desirable.

 The Tuber Mangnatum or Italian White Truffle sold for an average price of $3,360.16 USD per pound in 2019, and it has had peaks of nearly $4,500 USD per pound in Q4 2019 and Q1 2020.

 The Tuber Borchii, also known as the Bianchetto White Truffle or the Whitish Truffle sells for around $950 USD per pound.

 The Tuber Indicum, better known as the Chinese Black Truffle, the Asiatic Truffle, or more simply the Chinese Truffle, on the other hand commands an average price just over $5 USD per ounce, and sometimes they can be purchased as low as $8 - $20 USD per pound.

 There are many types of truffles, so it is important to understand that supply and demand play a large role in the actual cost, and prices are subject to change at any time.